-- 13.1.
-This Policy will be reviewed on a regular basis.
-In addition to this regular review, recommendation for changes to this Policy may be submitted to the TAICU via integrity@tennis.com.au for consideration.
-If changes are made, the Policy will be updated via Tennis Australia's website. - 13.2.
-This Policy will be made available to the general public and will be communicated to all Board and staff members of Tennis Australia and all ATOs, on TA's website.
+- 13.1 This Policy will be reviewed on a regular basis.
+In addition to this regular review, recommendations for changes to this Policy may be submitted to the TAICU via integrity@tennis.com.au for consideration.
+If changes are made, the Policy will be updated via Tennis Australia's website. - 13.2 This Policy will be made available to the general public on Tennis Australia's website, and will be communicated to all Board and staff members of Tennis Australia and all ATOs.